 Lawrence Yun is chief economist and senior vice president of Research at the National Association of REALTORS®.
 He directs research activity for the association and regularly provides commentary on real estate market trends for its 1.1 million REALTOR® members.
 Dr. Yun creates NAR's forecasts and participates in many economic forecasting panels, including Blue Chip and the Harvard University Industrial Economist Council.
 He appears regularly on financial news outlets and is a frequent speaker at real estate conferences throughout the United States.
 USA Today recently listed him among the top 10 economic forecasters in the country.

-A glimpse at the state of the housing market at the start of the spring buying and selling season.
+A glimpse at the current state of the housing market.

 Source: NAR Research